technobuddha/library/doc/functions/longestCommonSubsequence.md

 Defined in: [longest-common-subsequence.ts:46](https://github.com/technobuddha/library/blob/main/src/longest-common-subsequence.ts#L46)

-Ddetermine the longest possible array that is subarray of both of given arrays.
+Determine the longest possible array that is subarray of both of given arrays.

 ## Type Parameters